AlexMeesters/Component-Save-System/README.md

 - Sync & Write to disk : ~229 Milliseconds
 - Sync & Load from disk: ~385 Milliseconds

+## What is still missing?

+* Encryption
+* Tracking of edit history, in order to remove bloat from existing save files.
+* Potentially more fixes & features that are needed eventually.

 ## Credits & Licence

 The plugin is MIT licenced.
 Read the LICENCE file.